 What is Dialogue?

 Dialogue is a conversion between two or more characters.
 The purpose of dialogue is to exchange information.
 It isn’t meant to convince someone.
-Dialogue in writing is two-way communication that’s cooperative in nature and is meant for the exchange of information.
+Dialogue in writing is two-way communication that’s cooperative and is meant for the exchange of information.

 There are several reasons you should use dialogue in your book and how to write a conversation that will keep readers engaged and persuade them to keep reading.